garrandall/popular-music-data/tracks/whats-happnin--ying-yang-twins-trick-daddy.md

 Get drunk and I'm off in the wind
 Lookin' for a itty bitty pretty that could hold a sin

 We smokin', and ridin'
 Don't tell nobody be quiet
 Might cut it lil' butt it
 Can't let this shit get ugly

 BOOM!
 It's on, bitch nigga we'll rock yo' dome
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)
 BOOM!
 It's on, bitch nigga we'll rock yo' dome
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)

 Hey, hey, hey, hey, hey, hey, hey, hey, hey, hey